 A recent client of mine asked me to help organise her home office, where she and her husband run their 2 businesses (I will share 'part 1' of this on Thursday).
 They have a lot of paperwork and needed systems for keeping the paper clutter at bay.
-When putting the plan for the space together, I researched lots of different organising methods, as I know paperwork is a real nightmare for a lot of people.
-Here are some ideas you might find helpful:
+When putting the plan for the space together, I researched lots of different organising methods, as I know paperwork is an organisational nightmare for a lot of people.
+Today's post shows some clever storage and organisation ideas that you might find helpful too!

-...or quite a few, depending on your needs.
+Or a number of racks, depending on your needs.
 You can colour code the manilla files if you have a number of different arms to your business, or for different categories or family members.